Christina1281995/spatial_database_festival_backend/README.md

                 "SELECT stage_name FROM stages WHERE id = $1;")
 ```

-Then, during the perform_tasks() function the user is guided through the process and several checks are performed.
+Then, the perform_tasks() function interacts with the user and performs several checks are performed.
 In this code snippet a few additional comments have been added to make the process more understandable.

 ```
     if task == "5" or task == "5.":